games647/ChangeSkin/README.md

 * /skinupdate [onlinePlayer] - Invalidates the database entry and fetches the fresh skin from the Mojang servers
 * /skinupload < url > Upload a skin to a mojang account
 * /skinselect < name > Choose a skin from the database which has a specified name
+* /setskull Changes the skin of a holding skull from the database which has a specified name

 ## Permissions